sarroyavet/BioDesign_joint_morphogenesis/README.md

 # BioDesign - script for morphogenesis-inspired design

 This project was developed at: Aix Marseille Univ, CNRS, ISM, Marseille, France.
-[CBI](http://79.94.73.69/index.html)
+[CBI](https://ism-cbi.duckdns.org/)

 This repository contains the implementation of a bio-inspired algorithm for the design of unilateral contact surfaces based on the morphogenesis of synovial joint principles.
 It is meant to be used with  [CODE_ASTER 14.4](https://code-aster.org/), [GMSH 4.9.3](https://gmsh.info/doc/texinfo/gmsh.html), and [Paraview 5.9](https://www.paraview.org/) (for result visualization).

 This Python module was created by Kalenia MARQUEZ-FLOREZ.
-It allows obtaining a bio-inspired contact surface profile for two Axi-symmetric bodies in unilateral contact.
+It allows obtaining a bio-inspired contact surface profile for two axi-symmetric bodies in unilateral contact.

 ## Requisites